arkency/reactjs_koans/README.md

   1. You should fill code in `exercises` directory and run tests to see if you did everything right.
   2. You must do exercises in given order.
-  3. Try to not peak the tests files!
-It contains spoilers.
+  3. Try to not peak tests files!
+They contain spoilers.
   4. To run tests, use `npm run test-es6`